-Also see provisions on restrictions on advertising (section 734) and securities hawking provisions (Part 6D.3).
+Note 1: Also see provisions on restrictions on advertising (section 734) and securities hawking provisions (Part 6D.3).

-- (7) In working out the amount of money raised by the body by issuing securities, include the following: - (a) the amount payable for the securities at the time when they are issued; - (b) if the securities are shares issued partly-paid-any amount payable at a future time if a call is made; - (c) if the security is an option-any amount payable on the exercise of the option; - (d) if the securities carry a right to convert the securities into other securities-any amount payable on the exercise of that right.
+- Note 2: Issues and sales that result from offers that are eligible to be made under Division 1A of Part 7.12 (Employee share schemes) are also disregarded for the purposes of subsection (1): see subsection 1100ZC(4). - (7) In working out the amount of money raised by the body by issuing securities, include the following: - (a) the amount payable for the securities at the time when they are issued; - (b) if the securities are shares issued partly-paid-any amount payable at a future time if a call is made; - (c) if the security is an option-any amount payable on the exercise of the option; - (d) if the securities carry a right to convert the securities into other securities-any amount payable on the exercise of that right.